nemani/Blockchain-Vyper-Auction/README.md

 #### P.Deeraj Reddy  201501093

- This repository contains code for a Single-minded Combinatorial Auction Contract written in Solidity, as part of "Distributing Trust and Blockchain" Course at IIIT Hyderabad, in Monsoon 2018
+ This repository contains code for a Single-minded Combinatorial Auction Contract written in Vyper, as part of "Distributing Trust and Blockchain" Course at IIIT Hyderabad, in Monsoon 2018